 When you have double coverage, one plan normally pays its benefits in full as the primary payor and the other plan pays a reduced benefit as the secondary payor.
 We, like other insurers, determine which coverage is primary according to the National Association of Insurance Commissioners' (NAIC) guidelines.
-For more information on NAIC rules regarding the coordinating of benefits, visit the NAIC website at http://www.NAIC.org.
+For more information on NAIC rules regarding the coordinating of benefits, visit our website at www.uhcfeds.com.